 While you definitely don’t need a tour guide to find this location, sometimes there’s nothing like getting insight from a local.
 If you’re not very observant and worry you might find it hard to distinguish the right location, a guide will ensure you don’t miss the Hideaway.

-If you’re on a budget, there’s no need to book a tour.
+If you’re on a very budget, there’s no need to book a tour.

 Tips: